Lancia Delta: Second generation

-The successor to the original Delta, the "Nuova Delta" (Tipo 836)—always referred to by Lancia as Lancia δ with the lower-case Greek letter—was introduced in 1993 and remained in production until 1999.
+The successor to the original Delta, the "Nuova Delta" (Tipo 836) — always referred to by Lancia as Lancia δ with the lower-case Greek letter — was introduced in 1993 and remained in production until 1999.
 It was designed at Turinese design and engineering studio I.DE.A Institute by Ercole Spada.

-Based on the "type two" platform of the Fiat Tipo, the Nuova Delta was targeted at customers interested in comfort and convenience.
-Despite front-wheel drive HF performance variants with up to 193 PS were offered, no four-wheel drive second generation Deltas were produced.
+Based on the tipo Due platform of the Fiat Tipo, the Nuova Delta was targeted at customers interested in comfort and convenience.
+No four-wheel drive second generation Deltas were produced; the most powerful HF performance variants with up to 193 PS remained front-wheel drive.

 History

 The first generation Delta had been given a second lease on life by its rallying successes, but by the 1990s it was over ten years old and due for replacement; its four-door saloon sibling, the Prisma, had already been replaced by the Lancia Dedra.
 Development and tooling work for the Tipo 836 Delta lasted five years and, according to a statement by Fiat CEO Paolo Cantarella, required an investment of 700 billion Lire.
 Projected sales numbers were 60,000 a year, half of them exports.